 · To communicate to all Captains that a Captains’ meeting will be held prior to the start of the event to explain all aspects of the competition.

-- To allow the Captains to sit on court with their player(s) but to insist on the only allowed to talk to their own players at the change-overs and not interrupt or influence play.
+- To allow the Captains to sit on court with their player(s) but to insist that they are only allowed to talk to their own players and only at the change-overs and not interrupt or influence play.

 - To provide a good social programme for the players (this aspect is very important) and for the sponsor’s clients or guests.
 (This could include Pro-am events for the participants as well)

-- To ensure the event has the necessary insurance cover for the event.
+- To ensure the event has the necessary insurance cover.

 - To ensure the players have sufficient security at the venue and hotel/accommodation.